Rijeka Airport

+It's the 6th busiest airport in Croatia, with over 160,000 passengers in 2025.

 History

 Rijeka Airport opened in May 1970.
 The first plane to depart carried Josip Broz Tito and his wife.

 Before the Second World War, Rijeka was divided between Yugoslavia and Italy.
 The Yugoslav part of the city was served by the airfield in Sušak.
 Domestic airline Aeroput opened a route linking Sušak to Zagreb in 1930, and a year later, a route linking Zagreb to Belgrade via Sušak, Split and Sarajevo was opened.
 By 1936, Aeroput linked the city to Belgrade, Borovo, Ljubljana, Sarajevo, Split and Zagreb.
 The Italian part of the city was connected to many Italian cities with regular flights provided by Italian company Ala Littoria.

 The Grobnik airport had difficulty with larger planes, as its runways were close to the hills to the east of the city.
 With larger airliners coming on board, planners decided on a location on Krk after considering locations close to Opatija and near Urinj, which would have required moving some hills.